 Yet, in Judaism today, the guiding, protective, and healing aspects of dreams are forgotten.
 Prominent Jewish spiritual centers list Torah study and meditation as paths to Jewish wisdom and a relationship with God but omit dreaming as a mystical mode.
 Sisterhoods sponsor bridge tournaments, Mah Jongg games, and yoga classes, but dream circles are rare.

-JASD is here to restore dream awareness as a fundamental pillar and spiritual practice of Jewish spirituality and all faiths.
+JASD is here to embrace dream awareness as a fundamental pillar of Jewish spirituality and spiritual practice for all faiths.